fabiangothman/PHP/restaurant_api/README.md

         - ```bash
             php artisan migrate:fresh --seed
             ```
+    - This is going to create the database model and fill it with demo data.
 - Once done, finally type http://restaurant-api.test on your browser to access to the API.